A digital collection of information for further study and analysis

 - Data management planning and data sharing support

-- Consutling for federal public access policy compliance needs
+- Consulting for federal public access policy compliance needs

 - Digital humanities support and consulting

 - Providing information and instruction on the evolution of scholarly communications, digital libraries and best practices in digital scholarship